 Medicare Part A

 Part A covers inpatient care at hospitals and skilled nursing facilities as well as hospice and some home health care.
 If you paid Medicare payroll taxes for at least 40 quarters, the Part A premium is free.
-For 2021, a $1,484 deductible applies as well as coinsurance for hospital stays longer than 60 days.
+For 2022, there is a deductible of $1,556.
+You also must pay coinsurance for hospital stays longer than 60 days.
 For more details, go to "Medicare costs at a glance."

 Medicare Part B